 Work permits are usually issued to key personnel or for expatriates coming to work in an occupation for which there is a shortage of locally available labour.
 The permits need to be renewed on an annual basis.
-However, an investor who invests more than US$ 100,000 is automatically allowed to hire up to three expatriate employees, with the residence and work permit fees of the investor and up to three expatriate employees waived for the first year.
-In case there is a need for more than three expatriate employees, the enterprise can apply to the agency and will be subject to the regular conditions for work permits stated above.
+However, if you invest more than US$ 100,000 you are automatically allowed to hire up to three expatriate employees, with your residence and work permit fees those of up to three expatriate employees waived for the first year.
+In case there is a need for more than three expatriate employees, you will need to apply to the agency and will be subject to the regular conditions for work permits stated above.

 Fees for work permits fall into two categories.
 Workers who earn more than RWF 500,000 are classified as Category A and pay RWF 50,000 per year.
 Those earning under RWF 500,000 are Category B and pay RWF 10,000.
 Workers from EAC countries do not have to pay a fee.

 |Relevant documents||Immigration and Emigration Law, 2011 Ministerial Order implementing the Immigration and Emigration Law, 2011|

 Investors have noted that finding suitably qualified and able human resources locally could be a challenge, especially for managerial positions.
 Companies had to invest significantly in training and complement with senior ranks with expatriate labour, often from Kenya (although obtaining work permits was problem-free).
 However, local staff learnt quickly and were reliable and hard working.
 No industrial labour problems were mentioned.